-In an age of increasing energy costs and concerns about carbon footprints, it can be difficult to work out the most cost and energy-efficient way to heat large industrial premises such as warehouses and factories.
+In an age of increasing energy costs and concerns about carbon footprints, it can be difficult to work out the most cost and energy-efficient way to heat large industrial premises such as warehouses and factories, whilst also considering the Workplace Regulations 1992, which dictate employers must keep the workplace at a “reasonable” temperature.
+As this is fairly ambiguous legislation, it is up to the employer to decide on the temperature; the Approved Code of Practice suggests at least 16 degrees Celsius for an office environment or at least 13 degrees Celsius for work involving rigorous physical effort.

-And with the winter bearing down on us even more than usual (it’s currently snowing outside) the burning question that you might find your self asking is ‘how do I heat this large space efficiently?’.
+And with the winter bearing down on us even more than usual the burning question that you might find yourself asking is ‘how do I heat this large space efficiently?’.

-So, to help, we’ve compiled a process for you to follow when considering a heating solution
+So, to help, we’ve compiled a process for you to follow when considering the best heating solution for your large industrial space.

 First, choose a type of heater

 As the name implies, warm air heaters heat an area by providing a continuous current of warm air, increasing the ambient temperature of a space.
 Warm air heating systems can run on natural gas, LPG or oil.
-Each of these fuel types have different levels of both heat, and efficiency, with LPG generally being considered the most cost efficient.
+Each of these fuel types has different levels of both heat, and efficiency, with LPG generally being considered the most cost-efficient.

 Radiant heaters heat objects using radiant heat.
-Most commonly a plate or bar is heated which then increases the heat of objects around it using infra red – any heated object then in itself becomes a secondary heater, providing another source of heat.
+Most commonly suspended tubes or plaque heaters contain a bar, which is heated which then increases the heat of objects around it using infra-red radiation – any heated object then in itself becomes a secondary heater, providing another source of heat.
 Underfloor heating is a good example of this.
 Radiant heaters are often powered using electricity.

 Then choose a system for the heaters